Fee payment deadline is today, May 21. More

 "A lot happened in that eight months and I'm not going to say it was easy to come home and go right back to everyday life and school.
 At one point I thought seriously about giving up on getting my degree, but Jay (Favuzzi) and the Veterans Services staff showed me how to make it all work."

-Eric's immediate goal is to transfer to Ohio State and major in Finance.
+Eric is pursuing an Associate of Arts degree and immediate goal is to transfer to Ohio State and major in Finance.
 With just one semester left at Columbus State, that goal is well within his reach.